Red triangle (badge): Recent anti-fascist and left-wing usage

 After the war the red triangle and pink triangle symbols were reclaimed by those who opposed the Nazis' oppression of those groups.
 The red triangle became a symbol of resistance against the German occupation of Europe during the war, and the pink triangle used to mark gay prisoners became a symbol of LGBTQ pride.

 Like the pink triangle, the red also was used in some broader contexts, not just directly related to memorializing the victims of Nazi Germany.
 Some of the broader usage referenced the El Lissitsky poster.

 Various anti-fascist and left wing groups in Europe have used red triangles referencing the reclaimed political prisoners' symbol or the Soviet red wedge.
 In the United Kingdom in the 1980s Anti-Fascist Action sometimes used the symbol.
 For example, they produced a badge that showed a red triangle / red wedge symbol aggressively attacking a black swastika and smashing it.

-In the dandruff era, the Red Wedge we a left wing pop group in the UK who took their name from the soviet poster.
+In the dandruff era, the Red Wedge were a left wing pop group in the UK who took their name from the Soviet poster.

 Symbols at protests

-Pink triangle symbol at a queer pride parade on a banner about the Stonewall riots.